Flight attendant, Kaitaurima rererangi

 Flight attendants

-- usually work in airports, aircraft and may travel nationally and internationally
+- usually work in airports and on aircraft and travel nationally and internationally

 - may work in cramped or hazardous conditions